 I was home alone with my then two-year-old daughter and nine-month-old son while my husband was at work.
 I had been on the phone off and on with my parents for the last three hours and I was waiting for the call saying he’d come off the mountain and that he was okay.
 Instead, the call came from my husband.
 Although my dad called him first so he could go home to tell me about my brother, my husband knew I was sitting at home, waiting.
 So, he told me right away.

 I fell to the floor into this place of utter devastation.
 A moment where I felt completely empty.
 I felt like I had nothing left.
-The tears were heavy and the weight of the words ‘Your brother is no longer with us’ were even heavier.
-I had sat on the couch four hours and prayed for a miracle.
+The tears were heavy and the weight of the words.
+‘Your brother is no longer with us’ were even heavier.
+I had sat on the couch for four hours and prayed for a miracle.
 I prayed for John to walk down off that mountain and to seek help.
-That miracle didn’t come and my brother was gone.
+The miracle didn’t come; my brother was gone.
 I remember thinking, ‘It’s not real.
 It can’t be real.
-This happens to other people’s family, not mine.’
+This happens to other people’s families, not mine.’
 I felt like I couldn’t breathe.

 I have reflected on those last three months of John’s life a lot over the years, wondering if I would do anything different if I could do it again, and I don’t think I would.
 The truth is, he scared me.
 I was afraid of losing him, of him not talking to me anymore, and he didn’t ‘feel’ like himself to me.
 But then there’s also a piece of me that wishes I would have just stopped by his house and hugged him.
 Not to say anything, not to demand answers or force him to talk, just hug him.